-Garden City, N.Y. is filled with Adelphi grads.
-New York, N.Y. is another hot spot for Adelphi grads, where salaries rank at the top of the pay scale (compensation averages out to $57K).
-Poughkeepsie, N.Y. is a popular spot for former Adelphi students at the opposite end of the pay scale; in fact, average salaries there are the lowest at $47K.
+The most popular destination for former Adelphi students is Garden City, N.Y.
+New York, N.Y. is another hot spot for Adelphi grads, where salaries rank at the top of the pay scale (compensation averages out to about $57K).
+On the flipside, the lowest-paying city popular among Adelphi grads is Poughkeepsie, N.Y. (median compensation is $47K).

 Benefits and Perks

-Among alumni of similar schools, Hofstra University grads (who make an average of $65K) earn salaries most similar to Adelphi alumni.
-St John's University-New York, New School, and Pace University-New York are also similar to Adelphi.
+Among alumni of similar schools, New School grads (who make an average of $46K) earn salaries most similar to Adelphi alumni.
+Hofstra University, St John's University-New York, and Pace University-New York are also similar to Adelphi.